Tom Arthurs: Trumpet, Flugel Horn

 except tracks 4 & 9 composed in real-time by the ensemble

-Double bassist, improviser, composer, songwriter, singer, multi-instrumentalist, musical explorer.
-From the Canadian
+Canadian Double bassist, improviser, composer, songwriter, singer, multi-instrumentalist, musical explorer.
+Former bassist

-prairies, the big sky and wide open landscapes have forever permeated his music.
-He uses a combination of conventional, extended and invented techniques along with unconventional tools to extract a vast palate of sounds from his bass....more
+for Lhasa de Sela and The Barr Brothers.
+He uses a combination of conventional, extended and invented techniques along with unconventional tools and re-amping to extract a vast palate of sounds from his bass....more